appleboy/gorush/README.md

 | title_loc_key  | string | Indicates the key to the title string for localization.                                                   | -        |      |
 | title_loc_args | string | Indicates the string value to replace format specifiers in title string for localization.                 | -        |      |

-See more detail about [GCM server reference](https://developers.google.com/cloud-messaging/http-server-ref#send-downstream).
+See more detail about [Firebase Cloud Messaging HTTP Protocol reference](https://firebase.google.com/docs/cloud-messaging/http-server-ref#send-downstream).

 ### iOS Example